AthelasPeru/oniros/README.rst

 - Automatically generate all favicons with realfavicongenerator.com
 - Optimize your images
 - Process and minimize your sass files
-- Create an svg spritesheet with it's scss classes directly embedded into your sass files
-- uncss your css files if you want to
 - Separate Admin/Login and Main theme WP css and js files
 - Minimize and concatenate your javascript files, differentiating between your head and footer scripts
 - Work with browsersync live reloading all of your scss and js changes